Dream of: 23 February 1987 (3) "Beauty Is Not Everything"

 It occurred to me that the two women, although I hadn't realized it before, had definitely reminded me of two people I knew.
 The blonde had reminded me of Laura (a former high school classmate) and the brunette had reminded me of Nina Cahan (a Dallas acquaintance).

-I told in the red car that I had wanted to speak a foreign language with the two women the previous day, but that they hadn't been able to.
+I told the woman in the red car that I had wanted to speak a foreign language with the two women the previous day, but that they hadn't been able to.
 The woman with me didn't seem jealous and she just listened to what I had to say.
 But as I talked with her, I began to wonder why she and I couldn't speak another language together.
 I brought up the subject and I suggested that she learn one of the major languages which I spoke.
 She immediately became defensive.
 I remembered that she and I had discussed the subject before and that for some reason she had always refused to learn a language.

 I pressed on and insisted on knowing why she wouldn't take the time to learn.
 I thought that she could surely learn just one language.
 That was all I wanted from her.
 But she became extremely upset and it was obvious that persuading her to learn was going to be futile.
 I knew how important the language issue was for me and I knew that if she didn't learn, I foresaw our relationship coming to an end.